hvalentina0424/python-challenge/README.md

 # python-challenge
-Unit 3 Homework: Python
-Two challenges completed using Python scripting:
-First:
+Module 3 Challenge
+Due Monday by 11:59pm Points 100 Submitting a text entry box or a website url Background
+It's time to put away the Excel sheet and enter the world of programming with Python.
+In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
+Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

+Before You Begin
+Before starting the assignment, be sure to complete the following steps:

-New repository created for this project called python-challenge
+Create a new repository for this project called python-challenge.
+Do not add this homework assignment to an existing repository.

-Cloned repository to my computer.
+Clone the new repository to your computer.

-Inside the local git repository I have created a directory for each Python challenge.
-With folder names corresponding to the challenges: PyBank and PyPoll.
+Inside your local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll.

-Inside of each folder are the following:
+In each folder that you just created, add the following content:

 A new file called main.py.
-The main script to run for each analysis.
+This will be the main script to run for each analysis.

-A Resources folder that contains the CSV files used.
-Including correct csv_path An analysis folder that contains a text file with the results from the analysis.
+A Resources folder that contains the CSV files you used.
+Make sure that your script has the correct path to the CSV file.

-Pushed to GitHub.
+An analysis folder that contains your text file that has the results from your analysis.

+Push these changes to GitHub or GitLab.

+Files
+Download the following files to help you get started:

+Module 3 Challenge filesLinks to an external site.

-PyBank Challenge
+PyBank Instructions
-Created a Python script to analyze the financial records of a company.
-Using a set of financial data called budget_data.csv.
+In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
+You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

-Created a Python script that analyzes the records to calculate each of the following:
+Your task is to create a Python script that analyzes the records to calculate each of the following values:

 The total number of months included in the dataset